Tip: Some companies put their documentation on third-party sites. If you can’t find the guide on their website, you can also try a web search.

 Continuing in the Create connection pane, select Cookie for the Authentication type.
 The settings then become specific to cookie-based connections:

-Cookie success status code (optional): If the application returns any success status code other than 200, enter the expected value.
-If a secret value is needed, reference it from the connection’s Advanced > Encrypted fields.
+Override HTTP status code for success (optional): If the application returns any success status code other than 200, enter the expected value.

 Additional HTTP settings are found in the other sections in the Create connection pane (optional sections are collapsed by default):